Accessibility statement for Belle Isle TMO

 Non-compliance with the accessibility regulations

-Some images may not have a text alternative, so people using a screen reader cannot access the information.
+Some existing images may not have a text alternative, so people using a screen reader cannot access the information.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).

 Content that’s not within the scope of the accessibility regulations